imrafaelmerino/json-values/README.md

                        JsPair.of("0.a.b.1", "b")
                        );

-//parsing a string, which returns a _jsonvalues.TryArray_ computation that may fail
+//parsing a string, which returns a TryArr computation that may fail
 JsArray e =  JsArray.parse("[{\"a\":{\"b\":[1,2]}}]").orElseThrow();

 JsArray empty = JsArray.empty();